-- 345 since the relationships between observations and estimates are not statistically significant as shown in Fig. 4b. - Figures 5a and 5b also show that the different methods perform relatively well in the spring but deviate from each other in the autumn.
-Fig. S5 shows that the relationships between the different variables are dependent on the considered phenological stage.
-This is clearly the case in the relationships between fAPAR and NDVI, GCC, GPP, $1-fR{vis}$ .
-It can be noted that a same NDVI value corresponds to a lower fAPAR in spring than in autumn.
-In other words, NDVI and fAPAR responses - to changes in canopy properties follow two different trajectories depending on the season.
-This "hysteresis" phenomenon may explain the shift between NDVI and fAPAR-based estimates during the senescence phase (overestimation of the senescence date by the fAPAR) while both predict very close dates during the spring.
-This phenomenon of "hysteresis" is also observed in the same way between fAPAR and GCC or fAPAR and GPP.
-A given GPP or GCC value corresponds to a lower fAPAR in spring than in autumn.
-We can also note that the relationships between NDVI and GCC are different depending on the season, but for the same NDVI corresponds a higher GCC in spring than in autumn. - 4.
-Discussion
+Figure 5a and b also show that the different methods perform relatively well in the spring but deviate from each other in the autumn.
+Figure S5 shows that the relationships between the different variables are dependent on the considered phenological stage.
+This is clearly the case in the relationships between f APAR, NDVI, GCC, GPP and $1 - f R{vis}$.
+It may be noted that the same NDVI value corresponds to a lower f APAR in spring than in autumn.
+In other words, NDVI and f APAR responses to changes in canopy properties follow two different trajectories depending on the season.
+This "hysteresis" phenomenon may explain the shift between NDVI- and f APAR-based estimates during the senescence phase (overestimation of the senescence date by the f APAR), while both predict very close dates during the spring.
+This phenomenon of hysteresis is also observed in the same way between f APAR and GCC and f APAR and GPP.
+A given GPP or GCC value corresponds to a lower f APAR in spring than in autumn.
+We may also note that the relationships between NDVI and GCC are different depending on the season, but a higher GCC corresponds to the same NDVI in spring than in autumn.